aurelia-contrib/aurelia-getting-started/guides/how-to-use-cli-to-develop-plugin.md

 > Remember I recommended ignoring `dist/` files in `.gitignore`.
 For private plugin, if you install from git repo directly, `npm` will use `npm prepare` to prepare the package (build all `dist/` files).

 > Currently, `yarn` has bug that [bypasses `npm prepare` when installing github hosted repo](https://github.com/yarnpkg/yarn/issues/5235).
-So don't use yarn, or don't ignore `dist/` files.
+So if you want to npm install private github repo, don't use yarn, or don't ignore `dist/` files.

 ### 7. (recommended) support cli+requirejs `au import`